Department of Education and Early Development - Washington, Wyoming, Alaska, Montana, Idaho (WWAMI) Medical Education

 |A: Result - Provide for an Alaska Medical Program|

 Target #2: Achieve and maintain a program graduation rate of 95%.

 Enrollee to Graduation Rate

-Analysis of results and challenges: In the more than 44 years of the program’s existence, only 20 students have not graduated due to various reasons including academic difficulty, personal problems or death.
+Analysis of results and challenges: In nearly 50 years of the program's existence, only 20 students have not graduated due to various reasons including academic difficulty, personal problems, or death.
 The major component to achieving this target is selecting Alaskans who demonstrate the academic and personal characteristics that are strong indicators of their ability to thrive in the challenging academic setting and their commitment to return and practice in Alaska.

 Analysis of results and challenges: High school and undergraduate college outreach programs help to promote the program and ensure a consistent pool of qualified applicants.
 Ongoing outreach efforts include a four-week summer high school residential program.
 The experience in Alaska shows a stable and consistent applicant number.

 |B: Result - Ensure Program Graduates Practice in Alaska|